dalenewman/Transformalize/README.md

 > * the **`page`**, **`size`**, and **`sortable`** attributes for an `entity`
 > * and the label attribute for a`field`

-The [Orchard CMS](http://www.orchardproject.net) Transformalize module allows you to:
+The [OrchardCore.Transformalize](https://github.com/dalenewman/OrchardCore.Transformalize) module allows you to:

 * edit, store, and secure your arrangements
-* run your arrangements (like the CLI does)
+* run your arrangements as tasks (like the CLI does)
-* view and page through your output in *report mode*
+* view and page through your arrangements as reports
-* export search results (to csv, and xlsx) in *report mode*
+* export search results

-Although arranging a report in Transformalize can add some complexity, it still makes sense since reporting is just a form of ETL.
+* compose bulk actions; select records from your report and run tasks on them.

 Here's a quick video of a Northwind report using the Elasticsearch provider we loaded earlier: